Awesome New Research Paper which Shoots Down Previous T4/T3 Research that Concluded T3 Did Not Help!

 The paper by Fisher et al is a complete rejection of the validity of most medical clinical trials based on RCTs (Randomised Crossover Trials), in whatever discipline.
 I cannot emphasise enough how great a paper this is.
 Our paper in the Journal of Thyroid Research follows exactly the same path in thyroidology and draws exactly the same conclusions.

-It follows that no longer can one link parameters such as TSH and FT4 to OP and AF in a generalised fashion.
+It follows that no longer can one link parameters such as TSH and FT4 to osteoporosis and atrial fibrillation in a generalised fashion.
 The whole corpus of so called knowledge on which these conclusions rest is essentially swept away - there is no other conclusion, however strongly objectors may complain.

 All thinking based on these trials has to be completely revisited.